 Securely sign online and invite others to sign

-Making a North Carolina Healthcare Power of Attorney
+FAQs about making a North Carolina Medical Power of Attorney

 The person granting permission is known as the "principal," and the people or entities obtaining authority are known as the "agents."
 Suited for North Carolina residents, this Power of Attorney for health care can be used in Mecklenburg County, Wake County, Guilford County, and in every other county in the state.
 All North Carolina Healthcare PoA forms from Rocket Lawyer can be customized for your unique scenario.
 As a result of this document, your representative will be able to provide proof to healthcare facilities and other parties that they can legally act in your interest when you are not able.

-It is fast and easy to give or receive the authority you might need with a free North Carolina Healthcare Power of Attorney template from Rocket Lawyer:
+It is fast and easy to give or receive the authority you might need with a free North Carolina Medical Power of Attorney template from Rocket Lawyer:

 This solution is, in many cases, notably less expensive than finding and hiring the average law firm.
 If needed, you can fill out a Medical PoA on behalf of a family member, and then have them sign it after you've drafted it.
 Please note that for a Power of Attorney to be legally valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a conservatorship generally will be necessary.
 When dealing with this situation, it's a good idea for you to speak with a lawyer.

 North Carolina Medical PoA forms are usually simple to make; however, you or your agent may still have legal questions.
-Finding a lawyer to give feedback on your Healthcare Power of Attorney might take longer than you would expect on your own.
+Finding a lawyer to give feedback on your Medical Power of Attorney might take longer than you would expect on your own.
 An easier approach to consider is to go through Rocket Lawyer attorney services.
 Rocket Lawyer members are able to request feedback from an attorney with relevant experience or get answers to additional questions.
-As always, you can live confidently with Rocket Lawyer by your side.
+As always, you can Live Confidently® with Rocket Lawyer by your side.

 The fees associated with meeting and hiring the average legal provider to generate a Medical Power of Attorney could total between $200 and $500, based on your location.
 When you use Rocket Lawyer, you are not just filling out a Power of Attorney template.
 In case you ever require support from a lawyer, your Rocket Lawyer membership offers up to 40% in savings when you hire an attorney from our On Call network.